 Shop Now: Semikolon Linen Blankbook in "Ciel Sky Blue:, $29, amazon.com; Organized-Messs Canvas Pencil Case in "Moss Green," $7.50, organizedmesss.etsy.com; Recycled Cotton-Canvas Lunch Bag, $6, ecobags.com; Wrights Rickrack, from $2 for 4 yd., joann.com.

 Kids pick out adhesive patches; Mom finishes the job with the iron.
 Plus, when you buy this colorful bag, another one full of supplies is donated to a student in need.

 Embroidered Name Backpack

 It's a big moment when a kid gets his first textbook.
-Dress up—and preserve—new textbooks for the school year with handmade book jackets.
+Dress up—and preserve—these learning tools with handmade book jackets.
 For a fresh look, cover a book with white paper, then download and print our clip-art onto adhesive paper.
 (Or, you can create your own by photographing your favorite desk items and printing the images on adhesive paper.)
 Use the entire page as a single large sticker, or cut apart the images to arrange them on your book as you like.

 Animal-Stenciled Drawstring Backpack